voxpupuli/voxpupuli.github.io/_docs/monolithic.md

 ### Puppet Webhook

 Configure [Puppet Webhook](https://github.com/voxpupuli/puppet_webhook) to receive webhook events from your code repository and automate your code deploys.
-This service should be installed on the central Master of Masters.
-You might consider using the Bolt task from the [puppet-r10k module](https://github.com/voxpupuli/puppet-r10k/blob/master/tasks/deploy.json) to trigger code deployments on each compile master, or you can also install Puppet Webhook on each.

 ### Code Deployment

 [r10k](https://github.com/puppetlabs/r10k) is considered the default Puppet code deployment tool.
-Install it on each master in your infrastructure and use it to deploy your control repository as needed.
+Install it on your master in your infrastructure and use it to deploy your control repository as needed.

 If you're a Golang shop, you might consider [g10k](https://github.com/xorpaul/g10k) as well.

-### Load Balancer

-Is current state-of-the-art still Nginx?

 ### Puppet Stack